SBU-Jonathan/wCDM_training/README.md

 - Clone this repository in your cluster.
 - Run the python script `setup_paths.py`: `python setup_paths.py`
 - Adjust the `SLURM` script in `scripts` to your cluster
-- Submit the script for a subset of simulations
+- Submit the script for a subset of simulations using an array job.

 ## Description of Simulations